ShrikeGames/commander_gpt/README.md

 - `text_outline_width`: The width/strength of the outline around the subtitle's text.
 - `font_size`: The size of the subtitles.
 More configurations for subtitles may be added in the future, or by request.
-- `background_colour`: The background colour of the app, this allows you to chroma-key remove the background to have just the character and subtitles show up in OBS or other recording/video software.
-Can be a named colour such as "green" or a hexcode of the format "#00FF00".
 - `first_system_message`: A dictionary containing the `role` which should always be "system", and `content` which is a list of strings.
   - You can add as much or as little as you want to the `content` prompt, and the list is only for the sake of easier formatting, they are concatenated together with `\n` characters before being sent to OpenAI.
   - It is suggested you provide the AI descriptions of who they are, what their goal is, any particular behaviour you want them to have, and any initial information they should always have available to them.
   - You can also give it information about the available azure voice styles you have mapped.

+## system_config.json Structure
+This is a global config that has options not related to any one particular character.
+- `window_width`: The width of the app when it opens, in pixels.
+- `window_height`: The height of the app when it opens, in pixels.
+- `background_colour`: The background colour of the app, this allows you to chroma-key remove the background to have just the character and subtitles show up in OBS or other recording/video software.
+Can be a named colour such as "green" or a hexcode of the format "#00FF00".
+- `input_voice_start_button_with_screenshot`: The key defined to toggle sending a screenshot alongside your recorded prompt from the microphone.
+Same limitations as other key bindings.

 3. Add your character's images to assets/images
 It must have one image for each possible state of the character, and mapped voice style.
 See above documentation on the character_config.json for details.